 Instruction and Course Modalities

-Enter your 7-digit student ID number to view your spring course schedule.
+Enter your 7-digit student ID number to view your fall course schedule.
 You can also see what other courses are currently being offered and their modality by selecting the second tab for ‘course search’.
 Use the filters on the right to search by ‘subject’, ‘course title’, ‘course name’, etc. Please note that the lookup tool is best viewed on a laptop or desktop computer.

 If you need to adjust your schedule, go to Student Planning at ss.risd.edu/student.